A hybrid-Hill estimator enabled by heavy-tailed block maxima: Reduced-bias H2 estimation

-Figures \ref{Fig:RBFrechetPareto025} to \ref{Fig:RBGEVGPD025} display the simulated bias and empirical mean squared error (MSE) obtained for the H2 estimator in \eqref{eq:HibHill} and its reduced-bias variants in both cases of $\tilde{\rho} = -1$ (labelled RBH2r) and $\tilde{\rho}> -1$ (labelled RBH2).
-The simulations essentially consisted of generating a sample of size $n=5000$ from each parent distribution which are afterwards segmented into blocks of size $n=20$.
-H2 estimates are obtained for every increasing number $k_0$ of larger BM whereas maximum likelihood (ML) estimation takes place with $k_0=k$ by assuming that the whole sample of BM conforms to the exact GEV-fit (no approximation error accounted for).
-In order to calculate estimates of H2 shorn of its bias, we employ the cursory estimator $\hat{\gamma}(\theta_k, k)$ to estimating the unknowns embedded in $\tilde{A}(k/k_0)$ (from \eqref{eq:H2FullExpansion}, specified in Appendix \ref{App:CondB2}).
+Figures \ref{Fig:RBFrechetPareto025} to \ref{Fig:RBGEVGPD025} display the estimated bias and empirical mean squared error (MSE) of the H2 estimator in \eqref{eq:HibHill} and of its reduced-bias variants in both cases of $\tilde{\rho} = -1$ (labelled RBH2r) and $\tilde{\rho}> -1$ (labelled RBH2).
+For each model, the simulations essentially consisted of generating a sample of size $n=5000$ which is subsequently segmented into blocks of size $n=20$.
+Then H2's estimates are obtained for every increasing number $k_0$ of larger BM whereas maximum likelihood (ML) estimation is computed with $k_0=k$, by assuming that the whole sample of BM conforms to the exact GEV-fit.
+In order to obtain estimates of H2 shorn of its bias, we employ the cursory estimator $\hat{\gamma}(\theta_k, k)$ to the estimation of the unknowns embedded in $\tilde{A}(k/k_0)$ from \eqref{eq:H2FullExpansion} (specified in Appendix \ref{App:CondB2}).
 This task is much facilitated by the many parent distributions possessing $\tilde{\rho} = -1$.
-A number of these are shown in Table 1 as part of the supplementary document.
+A number of these are shown in Table 1 as part of the accompanying supplement.

-In all cases encompassing Figures \ref{Fig:RBFrechetPareto025} and \ref{Fig:RBCauchy}, the ML estimator quite quickly gets overcome by a H2 estimator either in terms of bias or of MSE, or both.
-For the Cauchy distribution satisfying \eqref{2RVlogVg} with $\gamma=1= -\tilde{\rho}$, the reduced-bias H2 estimation is demonstrated accurate for a wide range of $k_0$, however slightly less precise than the MLE.
-This reflects the larger asymptotic variance of the RBH2r estimator for $\gamma \geq 1$.
-Although such values are hardly the case in practical applications, especially in environmental ones since $\gamma>1$ signifies that only moments of a fractional order exist finite, we believe that further improvement of RBH2r is within reach.
-For enhanced clarity, we are also illustrating performance of the H2 estimator with the GEV and GP distributions both having their second order parameter $\tilde{\rho}= -\gamma$ estimated via the cursory estimator.
-In spite of the MLE being at greater advantage in this setting, not least because the H2 estimator is not invariant to a location-shift in the observations, the reduced-bias version RBH2 seems a convincing competitor for small values of $k_0$.
+In all cases encompassing Figures \ref{Fig:RBFrechetPareto025} and \ref{Fig:RBBurr}, the ML estimator quite quickly gets overcome by a H2 estimator either in terms of bias or of MSE, or both.
+For the Burr distribution satisfying \eqref{2RVlogVg} with $\gamma=0.3$ and $\tilde{\rho}= -1$ (details in Table 2 in the supplement), the reduced-bias H2 estimation yields sustained gains in efficiency for a wide range of $k_0$.
+For enhanced clarity, we are also illustrating performance of the H2 estimator with the GEV and GP distributions, both having their second order parameter $\tilde{\rho}= -\gamma$ estimated with the cursory estimator.
+In spite of the MLE being at greater advantage in this setting, not least because it benefits from being invariant to a location-transform in the data, the reduced-bias RBH2 remains a convincing competitor for small values of $k_0$.